tsanghan/hvapi/README.md

 ## Hyper-V management python library

-This small python library utilize Hyper-V powershell cmdlets and wmi api(in some cases) to provide simple asynchronous python api for creation and management of Hyper-V virtual machines.
+This small python library utilize Hyper-V WMI api to provide simple synchronous and asyncio-compatible python api for creation and management of Hyper-V virtual machines.

-## Design
+## Internal Design

-All operations performed via simple powershell scripts, executed using *asyncio.create_subprocess_exec*.
-I did not used some native api, because there are lot of existing powershell code for working with Hyper-V, so it is much simpler just to copy-paste that code :smile:.
+All operations performed via `pythonnet` bindings.
+This allows to call `.Net` assemblies from python just like they are native python modules.
+This library utilize `System.Management` assembly and `root\virtualization\v2` namespace.

 ## Roadmap